-What is the definition of raster and vector image?
+What is the definition of raster and vector images?
 I think you have seen artwork both in paint and illustrator.
 Raster programs are something like painting and vector programs are like illustrator drawing.
 When you are using a raster program, it results in dipping a brush in paint and painting.

 You might be familiar with the word resolution, high resolution, etc. do you want to realize ever what is that resolution?
 Resolutions are also pixels and pixels are a set grid of dots, so when we say high-resolution images that means, the image contains a greater number of pixels per unit.

 We know that the quality of raster images depends on PPI (pixel per inch).
 A printed raster image quality depends on 2 major things,

-Imagine that you are going to print a brochure that needs a background image including size of 8.5” ×11” inch.
-Then the image should be at least 2550 pixels in width and 3300 pixels in tall with a resolution of 300 PPI.
+Imagine that you are going to print a brochure that needs a background image including a size of 8.5” ×11” inch.
+Then the image should be at least 2550 pixels in width and 3300 pixels tall with a resolution of 300 PPI.

 Raster image comes and is displayed with a specific resolution.
 Resolution is nothing but millions of square pixels.
-The higher the resolution is the greater the number of pixels has been contributed to form that.
+The higher the resolution is the greater the number of pixels that have been contributed to form that.